-Postfix queue gets email stuck, the email should now be redirected to another recipient!
+Postfix mail queue gets email stuck, the email should now be redirect to another recipient!
 Such a scenario can occur if no emails can be delivered to the original recipient address, for example when the mailbox space limit is reached, or the server responds with an error or there are the server is unreachable.

 Here it can be helpful to temporarily send the email to another recipient.
 The tutorial shows the steps for delivering an e-mail remaining in the Postfix queue to an alternative recipient.